bloqhouse/legacy-composer/bloqNetwork/README.md

-# Bloq: A real estate trading ecosystem
+# Bloqs: A real estate trading ecosystem

 A business network created with Fabric composer that allows trading in partial real estate ownership certificates (Bloqs).
 Plan is to launch a pilot with *real* real estate summer 2017.